-IT’S NOT A STORY about a woman (per se), but a tale of a person who happens to be a woman.
+IT’S NOT A STORY about a woman, but a tale of a person who happens to be a woman.
 A wonderful woman.
 A determined human being.
-Flawed, in the ways we all are.
+Flawed in ways we all are.
 Her character is a mixture of people I have met, or would like to meet.
-Still, there’s something interesting about the feeling of wanting more.
+Still… there’s something interesting about the feeling of wanting more.
 We all want something.
-Unless your life is perfect, in that case; what do you live for?
+Unless our lives are perfect, which in that case; why read books?

-The rest of us, we dream of winning the lottery, or acquiring a promotion, or being accepted within a group of believers.
+Most of us dream of winning the lottery.
+Acquiring a promotion.
+Or being accepted into a group of shared believers.
 It’s normal to desire.
 But this emotion often encourages us to do things.

-SHE TIPTOED ACROSS THE LIVING ROOM while loading her laptop into her bag, then stepped towards the hallway and smashed her naked foot into the leg of her coffee table.
+SHE TIPTOED ACROSS THE LIVING ROOM while loading her laptop into her bag, then stepped towards the hallway and smashed her naked foot into the metal leg of the coffee table.
 A lightning bolt of pain-shot-up her body.

 “How many times are you gonna do that before you realize where the table is?!
 You bump into it twice a month.”

 “No!
 I don’t!”
-She thought back to the last time she smacked her foot into the table leg… was it last month?
+Thinking back to the last time she smacked her foot into the table leg… was it last month?
 Or was that my knee?
 Who cares!?

 “Can you show a little sympathy?”

 “I don’t have time for this!”
-Mag snatched her bag from the sofa while guiding her feet around coffee table legs.
-She walked to the apartment exit and opened the door, then slid her throbbing toes into flats.
+Snatching her bag from the sofa.
+Guiding her feet around coffee table legs.
+She walked to the apartment exit and opened the door, then slid throbbing toes into flats.

 “Don’t forget to lock it!”
-Drew’s condescending tone pierced her ears like stiletto blades, and Mag internally fumed… now I wanna leave it unlocked!, though she responded, “I won’t!”
-Then slammed the door shut and locked it.
+Drew’s condescending tone pierced her ears like stiletto blades and Mag fumed internally… now I wanna leave it unlocked!, though she replied, “I won’t!” before slamming the door shut and locking it.

-She limped downstairs and walked gingerly to her car, then drove downhill towards Van Ness Street.
-Mag squinted her eyes against streaking beams of light that penetrated pockets of clouds from her left, and she decided… I need coffee.
+Limping downstairs.
+She walked gingerly to her car, then drove downhill towards Van Ness Street.
+Eyes squinting against beams of streaking light.
+They penetrated pockets of clouds from her left and she decided… I need coffee.

-A HALF MILE LATER, she approached a café window and placed her order.
+A HALF MILE LATER, approaching a café window, she placed her order.

 “One medium cappuccino please.”